-The Massachusetts Department of Public Health COVID-19 Guidance for Health Care Providers provides the overarching guidance for all health care providers and organizations that operate residential congregate care programs, which includes but is not limited to: group homes and residential treatment programs funded, operated, licensed, and / or regulated by the Department of Early Education and Care (DEEC), Department of Children and Families (DCF), Department of Youth Services (DYS), Department of Mental Health (DMH), Department of Public Health (DPH), the Department of Developmental Services (DDS), Massachusetts Commission for the Blind (MCB), and the Massachusetts Rehabilitation Commission (MRC).
+This guidance applies to organizations that operate residential congregate care programs, which includes but is not limited to: group homes and residential treatment programs funded, operated, licensed, and / or regulated by the Department of Early Education and Care (DEEC), Department of Children and Families (DCF), Department of Youth Services (DYS), Department of Mental Health (DMH), Department of Public Health (DPH), the Department of Developmental Services (DDS), Massachusetts Commission for the Blind (MCB), and the Massachusetts Rehabilitation Commission (MRC).

 Congregate care providers must continue to comply with federal and state COVID-19 guidance.
-This includes, but is not limited to, guidance on: a) personal protective equipment (PPE), b) considerations for health care personnel after vaccination, and c) return to work guidance for all workers, In addition to these requirements, it is recommended that programs check the CDC website frequently to ensure they are implementing the most current CDC guidance and Massachusetts guidance.
+This includes, but is not limited to, guidance on: a) personal protective equipment (PPE), b) considerations for health care personnel after vaccination, and c) COVID-19 isolation and quarantine guidance for the general public.
+In addition to these requirements, it is recommended that programs check the CDC website frequently to ensure they are implementing the most current CDC guidance and Massachusetts guidance.
 These standards are informed by public health data related to COVID-19 and may be amended in response to such data.
 Providers must also adhere to program-specific guidance that may be issued by EOHHS agencies.